aaronparker/evergreen/docs/issues.md

 This typically occurs right after the release of a new version of the Workspace app and may return this result for some time.
 Right after a new release of the Workspace app, Citrix often makes the update XML file unavailable so that clients do not update immediately.
 You may have to wait until Citrix makes the URL available again for this function to work.

+### CitrixWorkspaceApp - Out of Date

+Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp` may not return the latest version of the Citrix Workspace app.
+This is due to Citrix making changes to the update feed at `https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml` to throttle or prevent automatic rollout of the latest Workspace app.
+The only recourse is to wait until Citrix corrects the update feed to include the latest version of the Workspace app again.

 ### GhislerTotalCommander

 Supports Windows platforms only - this application relies on `Resolve-DnsName` which is not available under PowerShell 6+ on macOS or Linux.